 Search engine algorithms are meant to be your friends – not your enemies.
+This holds true when considering SEO for education websites.

 While it’s undoubtedly difficult to constantly keep up with search trends and update your website, these algorithms are not intended to hurt your organic traffic – they are meant to deliver the most helpful, user-friendly, and relevant web content for each query.

 By uncovering what these algorithms want, and optimizing your school’s site accordingly, not only will you raise your search ranking, you’ll also improve your website functionality to the benefit of your prospective students.
 A robust search engine optimization (SEO) strategy may take a while to implement, but you will continue seeing a return on your investment for years to come.
+Here at HEM, we’re experts at improving SEO for educational institutions with our services.

 Does your school want to stand out online?
 Read on for a comprehensive SEO guide for schools.